PhilipYip1988/python-notebooks/readme.md

 ## VSCode Installation

-A popular IDE not preinstalled with Anaconda, but commonly used with Anaconda is VSCode and is available for Windows/Linux and Mac.
-The installation process is similar for each Operating System.
-VSCode is a general purpose code editor and a number of extensions need to be installed for Python Development:
+A popular IDE not preinstalled with Anaconda, but commonly used with Anaconda is VSCode.
+These guides will primarily focus on using the JupyterLab (which has better performance for lager notebooks) but VSCode can be used in its place if preferred.
+VSCode is available for Windows/Linux and Mac.
+The installation process is similar for each Operating System because VSCode is a general purpose code editor and a number of extensions need to be installed for each programming language:

 * [Installing VSCode](./vscode/readme.md)